Skip to main content

 Goal:

-• Combined site-specific metastasis probabilities into a composite “extent of disease” score
+• Aggregated metastasis probabilities (brain, bone, liver, adrenal, lung, lymph nodes, peritoneum) into a composite “extent of disease” score

-• Mapped these findings to simplified staging categories (e.g., localized vs metastatic)
+• Mapped these signals to simplified staging categories (e.g. localised vs metastatic)

 7 · Predicting early progression